rafael-veiga/ImmunAID/README.md

     * Normalization
     * Imputation.
   * **B3_Descriptive_table.R** : Construct Table 1:
   * **C3_Figs_create.R** : Construct all paper Figures and evaluate logistic regression immunologic marks odds ration.
-Divide in 3 parts:
+Split in 3 parts:
     * Base: load librarys, functions and definitions. (always need to run before the nexts parts).
     * Part 1: calculate magnitude of effect in each disiase for each immunological marker. the estimeted effect is avalieted by odds ration estimated by logistic regression.
     * Part 2: create all figures of the paper (it is necessary to run after Part 1 all python scripts before execute Part 2).